We're a company with a clear purpose – we create better outcomes

 For our colleagues, we have a range of networking groups that represent every strand of diversity and which provide a place for people to connect and learn from each other.
 These include the Family Network, the Capita Ability Network, Rainbow Alliance (LGBTQ+), Embrace (Race and Ethnicity) and the Multi-Faith Network.
 We’ve also partnered with The Youth Group to understand the most effective ways of supporting young people currently out of work, whether that’s through employment, internships, mentoring or career development training.

 We are also proud to be a Disability Confident Committed employer, playing a leading role in changing attitudes for the better.
 There are 7.7 million working age people in the UK who have a disability and we are committed to making sure the process of finding and accessing opportunities to develop their careers with Capita is fair and accessible for everyone.
-To help us achieve this, we are partnered with VERCIDA, the UK's largest diversity and inclusion focused careers site, where all our vacancies are available in an accessible format.
 We welcome the opportunity to discuss flexibility requirements and any reasonable adjustments required with our applicants.

 Supporting you with the details that matter